aws-samples/sagemaker-end-to-end-workshop/README.md

 ## Run any module independently

 Remember that the `0-Introduction` lab **is mandatory**, no matter which module you will run.
-Following ones, can be executed independently:
+Following ones, can be executed independently (just follow the instructions for setup in each lab):

 ## [1-DataPrep](./1-DataPrep/data_preparation.ipynb)